 And now a little about each section of the magazine :

 I’ve had many inspirations and a few transformative experiences to boot.
 One reason I went with the name Pocket Myriad was because I wanted to share some diverse experiences that might help other people too, not just concentrate on gaming.
 A bit like many traditional print magazines, it’s nice to diversify.

-Additional sections will appear over time as I see fit.
-Check out the menu across for quick access to everything.
-Have fun!
+Additional topics will appear over time as I see fit.
+Check out the category to see what I’ve written about and have fun looking around.

 Domain Name Registrar : Namecheap

 I’ve been a customer of Namecheap.com since 2015 and wouldn’t hesitate to recommend them.
 In fact, I also found them through a recommendation and they offer additional services beyond registering your domain, such as SSL certificates, VPS hosting and dedicated servers.
 Check them out today.